The walking track to Herjólfsdalur – The Valley of Magic

 Some tricky sections along the way…

-As I gaze upon the Valley of Magic, I shall fear no heights. 😉
+As I gaze upon the Valley of Magic, I shall fear no heights… 😉

-Zigzag path into the valley
+Zigzag path into Herjólfsdalur

-At the end of the Eggjarnar ridge above Herjólfsdalur you’ll find a steep zigzag path going down the slope.
+At the end of the Eggjarnar ridge above Herjólfsdalur you’ll see a steep zigzag path going down the slope.
 It weaves around some huge boulders to the bottom of the valley and ends near the golf course and a small playground.

-Zigzag path up to the foggy ridge.
+The steep path up to the Herjólfsdalur ridge.

-Herjólfsdalur hiking map
+Herjólfsdalur map

 This handy interactive map shows the walking route from Sprangan up and around the Herjólfsdalur ridge.
 You can click on the icons for pictures of the stunning views along the way.